SticsRPacks/SticsRFiles/README.md

 [SticsOnR](https://SticsRPacks.github.io/SticsOnR) package.

-If you want to be notified when a new release of this package is made, you can tick the Releases box in the “Watch / Unwatch =&gt; Custom” menu at the top right of [this page](https://github.com/SticsRPacks/SticsRFiles).
+If you want to be notified when a new release of this package is made, you can tick the Releases box in the “Watch / Unwatch => Custom” menu at the top right of [this page](https://github.com/SticsRPacks/SticsRFiles).

 ## Prerequisites and technical tips